Washington College of Law | Claudio Grossman Hall

 Anna Cave, Director, Ferencz International Justice initiative, United States Holocaust Memorial Museum

 Lisa Koven, Chief, Human Rights Law Section, Human Rights Violators and War Crimes Center, US Department of Homeland Security

 This event is free and open to the public, but registration is required.

-War Crimes Research Office of American University Washington College of Law
+War Crimes Research Office, American University Washington College of Law

-Human Rights Violators and War Crimes Unit of the US Department of Homeland Security
+Human Rights Violators and War Crimes Center, U.S. Department of Homeland Security

 Please note that the Museum may be recording and photographing this event.
 By your presence you consent to the Museum's use of your image.